Friday Foster (film): Gender issues

 Grier said, "I took the parts no other Hollywood starlet would touch because they didn't want to be demeaned or mess up their nails.
 It was a risk but I didn't know any better and somehow I came out on top" in response to a question about the heavy sexual visuals in her films.
 She also made the point of saying that she took those roles, because they were the only ones available to black actresses at the time.
 However, as she gained more autonomy she was able to control how her character was portrayed in films.

 In her interview with Ebony magazine, Grier says, "Half the black men do not respect women.
 They do not respect their little sisters; they're still using profanity in front of them."
 This behavior is prevalent in Friday Foster.
 She also told Jet magazine, "I want to show them I'm not just another body for the camera but a serious actress."

-In the film, Friday also reflects on the intersectionality of her identities as a black woman.
-When Blake Tarr asks about her she says, "First, I'm a woman."